-450-8.004 - Purpose and goals.
+6.43.030 - Purpose and goals.

-- (a) The purpose of this chapter is to impose regulations which improve industrial safety by: - (1) Requiring the conduct of process hazard analyses for covered processes handling hazardous materials not covered by the federal or state accidental release prevention programs; - (2) Requiring the review of action items resulting from process hazard analyses and requiring completion of those action items selected by the stationary source for implementation within a reasonable time frame:
+The purpose of this chapter is to impose regulations which improve industrial safety by the following:

-- (3) Requiring the review of accidental release prevention efforts of stationary sources and providing for the conduct of investigations and analyses for the determination of the root cause for certain incidents; - (4) Providing review, inspection, auditing and safety requirements that are more stringent than those required in existing law and regulations; - (5) Providing for public input into the safety plan and safety program and public review of any inspection and audit results; - (6) Facilitating cooperation between industry, the county, local fire departments, Cal/OSHA, EPA, other agencies that have oversight of refineries, and the public in the prevention and reduction of incidents at stationary sources; - (7) Expanding the application of certain provisions of the federal and state accidental release prevention programs to processes not covered by the federal or state accidental release prevention programs; - (8) Verifying that an approved security and vulnerability study is performed, and that the recommendations are addressed within a reasonable time frame; - (9) Requiring the development and implementation of a written human factors program; and - (10) Preventing and reducing the number, frequency, and severity of accidental releases in the county to the greatest extent feasible.
+- (a) Requiring the conduct of process hazard analyses for covered processes handling hazardous materials not covered by the Federal or State accidental release prevention programs; - (b) Requiring the review of action items resulting from process hazard analyses and requiring completion of those action items selected by the stationary source for implementation, within a reasonable time frame; - (c) Requiring the review of accidental release prevention efforts of stationary sources and providing for the conduct of investigations and analyses for the determination of the root cause for certain incidents; - (d) Providing review, inspection, auditing and safety requirements that are more stringent than those required in existing laws and regulations; - (e) Providing for public input into the safety plan and safety program and public review of any inspection and audit results; - (f) Facilitating cooperation between industry, the City of Richmond, the County of Contra Costa, local fire departments, Cal/OSHA, EPA, other agencies that have oversight of refineries, and the public in the prevention and reduction of incidents at stationary sources; - (g) Expanding the application of certain provisions of the Federal and State accidental release prevention programs to processes not covered by the Federal or State accidental release prevention programs; - (h) Requiring the development and implementation of a written human factors program; - (i) Preventing and reducing the number, frequency and severity of accidental releases in the City to the greatest extent feasible; and - (j) Verifying that an approved security and vulnerability study is performed, and that the recommendations are addressed within a reasonable time frame.